-Attributes are a completely new concept in LuateX.
-Syntactically, they behave a lot like counters: attributes obey T_EX 's nesting stack and can be used after \the etc. just like the normal \count registers.
+Attributes are a completely new concept in LuaTeX.
+Syntactically, they behave a lot like counters: attributes obey T_EX 's nesting stack and can be used after \t etc. just like the normal \t registers.

 \attribute (16-bit number) (optional equals) (32-bit number) \attributedef (csname) (optional equals) (16-bit number)